sadlifeeee/Collaborative-KANBAN/README.md

 Original Link: https://github.com/DLSU-CCAPDEV/2021T2-G16

 # Collaborative
-Return and Restored to its former glory!
+Returned and Restored to its former glory!

 COLLABORATIVE is an application meant for team collaboration projects using a Kanban Board.
 This idea is inspired directly from the Trello board, but we decided to put our own spin on it.